palladian1/xv6-annotated/page_allocation.md

 after a double-free, it might get split up into differently-sized pieces, of which some parts get allocated to other processes, etc...
 It's just a nightmare.

-Next up, we'll (finally) finish the story of virtual memory!
+Next up, we'll see the full story of virtual memory.